 You can pause your warm-up mode anytime you want, as well as unpause it later.
 If you unpause the process after 30 days or more, the warm-up scenario will be sent from the beginning – there’s no going back to the place where the warm-up has been stopped.

 Warm-up tab overview

 Under this tab, you can see which email accounts are being warmed up, their Status, Mode, Warm up Progress, and Estimated end.

 STATUS tells you if the warm-up is Running, Blocked, or Completed.
-For trial users, enabling warm-up results in a Waiting status and it changes only after activating the subscription.

 MODE is the one you chose at the beginning, so Email, Domain, and Recovery.